 Diesel, petrol and hybrid engines all have their advantages for towing.
+Benefit from free tow-matching when you join the Club.

 Diesel cars have become the most popular type in Britain, accounting for just over half of all new cars sold.
 For towing in particular, the strong mid-range pull and fuel economy of a diesel engine makes it the obvious choice for caravanners and camping trailer owners.